Afrotech-Fest/afrotech-fest.github.io/content/faqs.md

 Yes, please see our <a href="/accessibility">Accessibility and Inclusion</a> page.

 #### Can I bring small children?
 We welcome tiny people with big ideas, our youth track will have a soft play area and a nursing area.
-Rich Mix has changing areas on the ground and first floor.
+Rich Mix also has changing areas on the ground and first floor.

 #### CAN I TRANSFER MY TICKET TO SOMEONE ELSE?